Sign In / Sign Out

 She composed more than 100 works including: symphonic tone poems, works for chamber orchestra, a violin concerto, numerous piano pieces, vocal pieces, string quartets, piano quartets and quintets, ballets and incidental music, and numerous duos for piano and other instruments.
 She was often called "The Grand Lady of Arizona Music" and was inducted into the Arizona Women's Hall of Fame in 2004.

 Before her death in 1977, she willed two acres and the buildings to Arizona State University's College of Fine Arts.
-Since October 1981, the Kerr Cultural Center has been managed by ASU Gammage.
+Since October 1981, the Kerr Cultural Center has been managed by ASU Gammage, now part of ASU Cultural Affairs.
 On April 14, 2010 the ASU Kerr Cultural Center was officially entered into the National Register of Historic Places.